gard-projects/machine-learning/ShallowLearning/KNN/README.md

 # Main body of the KNN algorithm
-The main part of the algorithm is split into two parts, one part handled by the `fit()` function, and the other handled by the `predict()` function.
-The `fit()` function is responsible for encoding the training and testing set, to allow for computing of distances.
-The `predict()` function is responsible computing the distances, and finding the K nearest neighbors.
+The algorithm is divided into two main parts: `fit()` and `predict()`.
+The `fit()` function encodes the training and testing sets, while `predict()` computes distances and finds the K nearest neighbors.
+The algorithm sorts these distances and uses majority voting to classify the test points:
-The `euclidean_distance()` function and `manhattan_distance()` function returns a numpy array of dimension 2.
-First axis representing the samples (individuals), and the second axis being the features axis.

 The KNN algorithm sorts this returned numpy arrays, and chooses the k nearest data points, in our example k is set to 5.
 Since k = 5, we retrieve the 5 closest points and look at the labels of these points.
 The category with the most data points out of the 5 is chosen as the estimated classification of a given point.
 This is explicitly highlighted in the code below: